shuji-oh/PLI_TDC_for_CAN/README.md

 ## How to compile and configure the verilog HDL programs

 At first, please install and run the Quartus Prime on your workstation.
-Besides, please set up the conectivity from hardware (FPGA) and your workstation in advance.
+Besides, please set up the connectivity from hardware (FPGA) and your workstation in advance.
 And, after downloading this repository, please perform the following procedures in the Quartus app.

 ### Compile
 [File menu] ⇒ [Open Project...] ⇒ [Select `PLI_TDC_for_CAN/hardware/intel_cyclone_5/PLI_TDC.qpf`] ⇒ [Start Compilation]